An Overview of Glass Fiber Fabric

 Chopped Strand

-Chopped Strand is known for excellent strand integrity, superior flow ability and processing property, delivering excellent mechanical property and high surface quality.
+Chopped strand is known for excellent strand integrity, superior flowability and processing property, delivering excellent mechanical property and high surface quality.

 Edge protector